Kyle Richards Teases When She Broke Her Nose In ‘Halloween Kills’

 Richards Loved Filming “Halloween Kills’ Despite Her Injury

-Even though she suffered a significant injury while filming the horror movie, Richards, 52, doesn’t seem to have any regrets.
-She recently told Digital Spy she had a great time on the set of the movie.
+Even though she suffered a significant injury while filming “Halloween Kills,” Richards, 52, doesn’t seem to have any regrets.
+She recently told Digital Spy she had a great time on the set of the horror movie.

 ‘It was so much fun,” the Bravo star said.
 “It was so great.
 When you love what you’re doing, it’s exciting to go to work every day.
 I would go to work at five o’clock at night and come home at seven in the morning.”

-She also revealed that she and Curtis “joked and laughed on the set” and Curtis even carried her to her dressing room just like she did when she was a child when they worked together on the first movie.
+She also revealed that she and Curtis “joked and laughed on the set” and that Curtis even carried her to her dressing room just like she did when they worked together on the first movie when she was a child.
 Richards added that she has maintained a friendship with Curtis over the years and that they help each other out with raising money for Children’s Hospital Los Angeles.

 READ NEXT: Lisa Vanderpump Blasts Kyle Richards